ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19012/quickstart.md

 :::warning

 - Batteries can cause harm if not handled properly.
-- Only 3.7&nbsp;V-4.2&nbsp;V rechargeable LiPo batteries are supported.
+- Only 3.7 V-4.2 V rechargeable LiPo batteries are supported.
 It is highly recommended not to use other types of batteries with the system unless you are familiar with the risks.
 - Ensure the battery wires, both rechargeable and non-rechargeable, match the polarity on the RAK19012 board.
 Not all batteries have the same wiring.

 :::

 #### Solar Panel Connection

 The battery can be recharged, as well, via a small Solar Panel, as shown in **Figure 6**.
-The matching connector for the solar panel wires is an <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5&nbsp;mm pitch female</a>.
+The matching connector for the solar panel wires is an <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5 mm pitch female</a>.
 A cable assembly for the solar panel connector is also available for purchase in <a href="https://store.rakwireless.com/products/solar-panel-connector-cable" target="_blank">RAK store</a>.

 :::warning

-- Only 5&nbsp;V solar panels are supported.
-Do not use 12&nbsp;V solar panels.
+- Only 5 V solar panels are supported.
+Do not use 12 V solar panels.
 It will destroy the charging unit and eventually other electronic parts.
 - The GND pin of the solar panel connector is located on edge of the board.
 Ensure the solar panel wires match the polarity on the RAK19012 board.

 :::